andreamussap/everypillreminder/docs/friends.md

 By tapping **Waiting**, the message *'Waiting for <friend name> response'* is displayed.

 By tapping **Delete**, the message *'Cancel invitation to <friend_name>?'* is displayed.
-Tap [OK] to delete the request your've sent.
+Tap [OK] to delete the request you've sent.
 In this case, your friend is removed from the list, and the message *'Friend deleted'* is displayed.

 Once your friend accepts your request, if you tap he/she from the list you'll see the buttons **Chat** and **Delete**